CMUSchoolOfArt/60-120/2026/assignments/unit_1/chapbook.md

-# Artist Books, Chapbooks, & Monographs
+# Instructions for Making Your Monographs

 **Contents**: